missionpinball/mpf-docs/config/light_rings.rst

 light_template:
 ~~~~~~~~~~~~~~~
 This is a list of sub-settings (indented) that are regular settings from the
-:doc:`leds` section of your machine config.
+:doc:`lights` section of your machine config.
 Any settings that are valid there
 are valid here, and they're applied to all the LEDs in the ring.